Genocides in history (World War I through World War II): Joseph Stalin

 Multiple documented instances of unnatural mass death occurred in the Soviet Union when it was under the rule of Joseph Stalin.
 The causes of these unnatural mass deaths include Union-wide famines in the early 1920s and early 1930s and deportations of ethnic minorities.
+Stalin declared a need to extract a "tribute" or a "tax" from the peasantry due to his factional struggles with the Bukharin wing of the party, peasant resistance to the NEP under Lenin, and the need for industrialisation.
+This idea was supported by most of the party in the 1920s.
+The tribute collected by the party took on the form of a virtual war against the peasantry that would lead to its cultural destruction and the relegating of the countryside to essentially a colony homogenised to the urban culture of the Soviet elite.
+This campaign of "colonising" the peasantry had its roots both in old Russian Imperialism and modern social engineering of the nation state yet with key differences to the latter such as Soviet repression reflecting more the weakness of said state rather than its strength.
+There have also been more selective discussions of collectivisation as a project of colonialism in regard to Ukraine and Kazakhstan.
 On 26 April 1991 the Supreme Soviet of the Russian Socialist Federal Soviet Republic, under its chairman Boris Yeltsin, passed the law On the Rehabilitation of Repressed Peoples with Article 2 denouncing all mass deportations as "Stalin's policy of defamation and genocide."